 As you can see my mother and aunt share a fully identical segment between 115 and 156.
 Accordingly, neither one of them shares DNA with my uncle at that position.
 Therefore, we can already assign four colors to all their four grandparents – at this stage not knowing which color belongs to which grandparent, of course.
 What we do know is that pink and blue are complementary (either paternal or maternal) and so are purple and orange.

-Now we can extend the segments to the next crossing-over points of each sibling.
+We can extend the segments to the next crossing-over points of each sibling now.
 Well, in the case of my aunt we can’t – her segment lies between her two recombination points.
 My mother’s segments on the other hand can be extended to the left until her crossing-over at 17.5 and to the right until 183.
 My uncle’s segment can be extended to the left until 94 and to his recombination point on the right at 207.5.

 Look at the area between 17.5 and 55 – my mother and aunt do not share any DNA here, so opposite colors will be assigned to my aunt.
 Furthermore, we can extend her segment to the left until her crossing-over point at 6.
 For the tiny region between 30 and 34 opposite colors will also be assigned to my uncle, since he doesn’t share DNA with my mother at this position, but a fully identical segment with my aunt instead.